Occupational Asbestos Exposure Is Most Likely to Result in a Serious Disease

-Asbestos is a naturally occurring mineral which has been extensively used by numerous industries in the U.S. since the early 1930s.
+Asbestos is a naturally occurring mineral that has been extensively used by numerous industries in the U.S. since the early 1930s.
 Despite the fact that the executives of major companies such as Johns Manville or Bendix Corporation were well-aware of its toxic nature, the employment of asbestos has only ceased in the late 1970s, when it was officially deemed a known human carcinogen.
 Although people can be exposed to asbestos in multiple ways, occupational exposure entails the highest risk of developing a disease.

 Between 1940 and 1978, over 11 million workers were exposed to asbestos on the job.
 According to the National Cancer Institute, industrial workers were by far the most frequently exposed group.
 These are only some of the occupational groups which are most likely to be diagnosed with mesothelioma or lung cancer, as the amount of asbestos they were in contact with on a regular basis was tremendous: